 Maintaining minimum property standards is good business anyway, whether leasing to a market-rate or government-assisted tenant.

-Tip: Working with a property manager or contractor familiar with minimum property standards and the inspection procedure eases the impact of the additional requirements of Section 8 Housing Voucher rentals.
+Tip: Working with a property manager or contractor familiar with the housing authority’s required property standards and the inspection procedure can help you to navigate the ropes!

-Consider your property’s location.
 In some areas, there may be very few market rate tenants to lease your property.
-These are typically low- to moderate-income areas.
-Government subsidized housing may be the best or only option for rental prospects.
+These are typically low to moderate income areas.
+Government-subsidized housing may be the best or only option for rental prospects.

-The advantages of accepting Section 8 tenants often outweigh the disadvantages.
+The pros of accepting Section 8 vouchers often outweigh any negatives.

-- Accepting Section 8 tenants increases your tenant pool.
-Many quality tenants simply cannot afford rent.
+- Accepting Section 8 increases your tenant pool.
+Many quality tenants simply cannot afford to pay market-rate rent.

 - The rent is guaranteed and deposited at the same time each month, provided the property is maintained.
 In some cases, the government pays 100 percent of the rent.
-In other cases, the tenant pays a portion of the rent and the government pays the rest of the rent.
+In other cases, the tenant pays a portion of the rent, and the government pays the rest.

-As with market rate tenants, you can screen your Section 8 Housing Voucher tenants provided you consistently apply the screening standards.
+As with market rate tenants, you can screen your Section 8 housing voucher tenants by the same screening standards.
 When you screen tenants with Apartments.com, you can see past evictions, credit reports, and criminal history.
-Here’s what you can do:
+You can also:

 - Set minimum credit standards.